 |Tanium Module Server||

-* In previous releases, you had to follow special procedures to create the certificate chain for the trusted.crt file.
-In 7.2, the Module Server installer registration process creates a proper trusted.crt file (on the Module Server host) and trusted-module-servers.crt file (on the Tanium Server host).
-The 7.2 implementation uses certificate pinning, so you do not have to re-create the certificate chain.
+* In Tanium Core Platform 7.1 and earlier, you had to follow special procedures to create the certificate chain for the trusted.crt file.
+In 7.2 and later, the Module Server installer registration process creates a proper trusted.crt file (on the Module Server host) and trusted-module-servers.crt file (on the Tanium Server host).
+The 7.2 and later implementation uses certificate pinning, so you do not have to re-create the certificate chain.
 You can simply re-run the installer and select the CA-issued certificates, and the registration process creates the proper files.
 See Install the Module Server and automatically register with the Tanium Server.